Brain Injury Lawyer in Philadelphia

 You have dreamed of starting a family and eagerly await your child’s birth.
-But something goes terribly wrong during labor or delivery and your child is born with a devastating brain injury.
-Or perhaps, your beautiful newborn seems healthy but begins to show signs that something is wrong such as lethargy, unexplained behavior or seizures.
+But something goes wrong during labor or delivery, and your child is born with a devastating brain injury.
+Or perhaps your beautiful newborn seems healthy but begins to show signs of something wrong, such as lethargy, unexplained behavior, or seizures.
 Further medical tests reveal that your child has brain damage.

-Brain damage is especially dangerous to a developing brain as it doesn’t develop neural pathways as it should, thus affecting the brain and creating damage that may last a lifetime.
-In addition, when brain damage occurs before, during, or shortly after birth, a child can be left with a number of learning and intellectual disabilities, all requiring extensive and costly medical and rehabilitative expenses.
+Brain damage is hazardous to a developing brain as it doesn’t develop neural pathways as it should, thus affecting the brain and creating damage that may last a lifetime.
+In addition, when brain damage occurs before, during, or shortly after birth, a child can be left with several learning and intellectual disabilities, all requiring extensive and costly medical and rehabilitative expenses.

 Our birth injury legal team will seek to prove that “medical negligence” is the cause of your child’s brain injury.

 - The appropriate medical standard of care under the circumstances — meaning the level of care and skill that a similarly-trained healthcare professional would have demonstrated in a similar treatment situation,

 - how the defendant’s conduct fell short of that standard — in other words, exactly how the care provided by the defendant was not in line with accepted medical practices, and

 - that the defendant’s negligence caused measurable harm to the newborn child.

 If your infant’s brain injury was due to the negligent actions of another party, such as a physician or medical staff, the best way to win compensation for your losses and expenses is for our brain injury lawyers to file a brain injury lawsuit.
 A brain damage lawsuit can help you seek compensation for:

 - Physical pain and trauma

 - Emotional pain and trauma